girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_12_Slicing_Software.png](doc/3D_Printing_12_Slicing_Software.png)

-> This example shows that there is support generated around the boat although it isn't needed.
-There was a wrong option checkd in the slicing software.
+> This example shows that there is support generated around the boat although, it isn't needed.
+There has been a wrong option checked in the slicing software.
 (Source: Chair of Christophe Girot)

 ---